Kuseh, Golestan

-Kuseh (كوسه) (Note: Also romanized as Kūseh) is a village in Kongur Rural District of the Central District of Kalaleh County, Golestan province, Iran.
+Kuseh (كوسه) (Note: Also romanized as Kūseh) is a village in Kongur Rural District of the Central District in Kalaleh County, Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,770 in 420 households.
 The following census in 2011 counted 2,745 people in 638 households.
 The 2016 census measured the population of the village as 2,773 people in 772 households.
 It was the most populous village in its rural district.